polarbearpppp/ttb_assignment/README.md

 4. **Build Docker image** and test with `docker-compose up --build`
 5. **Commit** and push to repository

-## 🚢 Deployment

-The application is containerized and ready for deployment to:
-- Docker registries (Docker Hub, ECR, etc.)
-- Kubernetes
-- Azure Container Instances
-- AWS ECS
-- Any other container orchestration platform

-## 📄 License

-This project is provided as-is for educational and assignment purposes.

 ## 👤 Author

 Created for TTB Assignment

-## 📞 Support

-For issues or questions:
-1. Check the API documentation at `http://localhost:8000/docs`
-2. Review test cases in `backend/test_case.json`
-3. Check Docker Compose logs: `docker-compose logs`